ccweerasinghe1994/NodeJsMicroservicesFundamentals2023-12/docs/Pluralsight - Node.js Microservices Fundamentals 2023-12/2. Introduction/readme.md

 This is the readme file for the 2.
 Introduction folder.

-## 1. Introduction.mp4
+## 1. Introduction

-## 2. Introducing our Scenario.mp4
+## 2. Introducing our Scenario

-## 3. Understanding Micro Service Architectures.mp4
+## 3. Understanding Micro Service Architectures

-## 4. Introducing Node.JS.mp4
+## 4. Introducing Node.JS

-## 5. Demo - Exploring the Vehicle Service API.mp4
+## 5. Demo - Exploring the Vehicle Service API